 Navigating the 3-Tier System

 The three tiered system for the selling and distribution of alcohol has been around since the repeal of prohibition, with the original intent of making excise tax easier to collect.
 While the 3-Tier system has its challenges, the regulations surrounding the industry continue to evolve, especially at the state level.
-Producers now have more market channels available to them than ever before.
+Producers now have more market channels available to them than ever before to bring their brand to market.
 Usually, a healthy balance of DTC and 3-tier distribution is the best route for most brands.
 Tread carefully though, as the laws in each state can be radically different!
 Do your homework long before your launch to ensure you are in compliance with both Federal and State laws and choose your distributor carefully.
 Not sure what type of distributor to approach?
 Read about the basics here.

 Franchise vs. Non-Franchise Markets